Application of the electrical tomography technique in the design of a soil-nailing reinforcement for a slope in karstic limestone and sandy colluvial

 3. ELECTRICAL RESISTIVITY TOMOGRAPHY

-When the resistivity values exceed 500 Ω·m, they are interpreted as limestone bedrock.
-These limestones are karstified and highly tectonized, so depending on their degree of meteorización, los valores de resistividad varían entre 500 y 5000\ \Omega \ m
+When resistivity values are above 500 is interpreted as limestone bedrock.
+These limestones are karstified and very tectonised so, depending on their level of weathering resistivity values vary from 500 to 5000 ohm.m.

 Figure 4.
 Longitudinal profile interpretation across the existing hillside, with the designed slope superimposed.

-In the longitudinal profile (Fig. 04), the irregular morphology of the limestone bedrock can be observed, with two limestone ridges detected 10 m apart from each other..
+In the longitudinal profile (Fig.04) the irregular morphology of limestone bedrock can be observed, and two limestone ridges are detected spaced 10 m.

-From the interpretation of the electrical tomography, a 3D model was also developed showing the irregular topography of the contact between the colluvium and the limestone bedrock (Fig. 5).
+Based on the interpretation of electrical tomography, a 3D model showing the irregular topography of the contact between the colluvium and limestone becrock was also developed (Fig.5).

 Figure 5.
-Design of soil-nailing based on the presence of limestone detected by electrical tomography.
+Design of soil nailing based on the occurrence of limestone detected by Electrical Tomography.

-Through the geology interpreted by means of electrical tomography, the slope stability has been modeled considering the points where the limestones appear.
-These limestones were detected from the base to the middle zone of each profile.
-Thus, the need for a wall was ruled out and replaced by a reinforcement system using soil-nailingwhich allows certain flexibility to continue or stop the reinforcement depending on the appearance of the rocky substrate.
+Through the interpreted geology from electrical tomography the slope stability has been modeled considering where limestones appeared.
+Limestones were detected from the base to the middle area of each profile.
+Thereby the need of a wall was discarded and replaced by a system of reinforcement with soil-nailing allowing some flexibility to continue or stop the reinforcement depending on whether bedrock appears. soil-nailing que permite cierta flexibilidad para continuar o detener el refuerzo en función de si aparece sustrato rocoso.

 The new slope reinforcement design consists of (Fig. 6):

 Figure 7.
-Image of the slope after the placement of the soil-nailing in the upper half.
+Slope picture after placing soil-nailing in the top half.

 5. CONCLUSIONS